top of page

 In Short

-My personal favorites right now are:
+My personal favourites right now are:

 ✨ Kindle (for reliability)